 For purposes of other academic policies, simultaneously earned degrees may both be considered “first” degrees.

-Students who wish to earn a second baccalaureate degree must complete a minimum of 8 additional academic and graded units in residence subsequent to the awarding of the first baccalaureate degree.
+Students who wish to earn a second baccalaureate degree must complete a minimum of 8 additional academic and graded units in residence after awarding the first baccalaureate degree.
 Students are required to complete departmental requirements current as of the date of post-baccalaureate enrollment.
-Each additional baccalaureate degree requires 8 more discrete academic, and graded units earned in residence.
+Each additional baccalaureate degree requires 8 more discrete academic and graded units earned in residence.